olivomarco/grafico/README.md

 However I haven't tried it myself (being Grafico more than 20 years old).

-Theoretically, it could be run under Linux with `dosbox`:
+Theoretically, this program could be run under Linux with `dosbox`:

 ```bash
 sudo apt-get install dosbox
 dosbox grafico.exe
 ```

-However, I personally didn't succeed: the program runs in graphical mode, and I received lots of gibberish on the screen.
+However, I tried and didn't succeed: the program starts graphical mode, and therefore I received lots of gibberish in the terminal.
 If you manage to make it run, please let me know how.

 ## Original instructions (italian)